mehmandarov/mehmandarov.github.io/_posts/2017-03-16-iot-prototyping-startup-kit.markdown

 ## Motivation

 Playing around with Internet of Things (IoT) devices provides several advantages.
-Apart from the obvious ability to easily prototype systems tailored for your specific needs, it can also give you a more engaging way to gain insight into the tools and infrastructure that usually comes with IoT devices, and is relevant for most of the modern developers:
+Apart from the obvious ability to easily prototype systems tailored to your specific needs, it can also give you a more engaging way to gain insight into the tools and infrastructure that usually comes with IoT devices, and is relevant for most of the modern developers:

 * Cloud
 * Distributed systems
 * Data analysis
-* Data visualisation
+* Data visualization
 * Machine learning and prediction models

 This post is meant to give you a simple and minimal set-up to get you started playing around with IoT.
-I would like to show you just a few devices I have used and provide you with the code examples for them.
+I would like to show you just a few devices I have used and to provide you with the code examples for them.

 ---